 params (object, optional) — Configuration parameters:

-heavy (string, min length: 1, max length: 256, optional) — Heavy chain sequence using standard amino acid codes
+heavy (string, min length: 1, max length: 256, optional) — Heavy chain amino acid sequence using the extended amino acid alphabet

-light (string, min length: 1, max length: 256, optional) — Light chain sequence using standard amino acid codes
+light (string, min length: 1, max length: 256, optional) — Light chain amino acid sequence using the extended amino acid alphabet

-sequence (string, min length: 1, max length: 512, optional) — Unpaired sequence using standard amino acid codes
+sequence (string, min length: 1, max length: 512, optional) — Unpaired amino acid sequence using the extended amino acid alphabet

 Example request: